uuyen/docker-birthday-3/tutorial.md

 $ docker run alpine
 $
 ```
 Wait, nothing happened!
 Is that a bug?
 Well, no. Behind the scenes, a lot of stuff happened.
 When you call `run`, the Docker client finds the image (alpine in this case), creates the container and then runs a command in that container.
 When you run `docker run alpine`, you didn't provide a command, so Docker started the default command specified in the image, in this case, `/bin/sh`.
-Interactive Shells like `sh` will exit after running any scripted commands, unless they are run in an interactive terminal - so for this exmaple to not exit, you need to `docker run -it alpine`.
+Interactive Shells like `sh` will exit after running any scripted commands, unless they are run in an interactive terminal - so for this example to not exit, you need to `docker run -it alpine`.

 Let's try something more exciting.